sahinyurek/docs/docs/administration/entities-management/profiles/view-user-profiles.md

-# View User Profiles
+# View User Profiles List

-After you log in to the application, you are on the Organization list page by default.
+When logging with an administrator account, the default page is the organization list.

-To view the user profiles:
+To view the user profiles list:

 1. On the left side of the window, click the **Entities Management** tab.